I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-12-26-Simple_TCP_Client&ServerScript.md

 <ins> **Final Thoughts** </ins>

 Not a whole lot on this one.
 I plan to focus my studies a little more on *Python* and utilizing it as a tool for *Penetration Testing*.
-These are simple scripts that will probably be built out more as I pursue personal projects related to them.
+Here I learned a bit about how the *socket* and *threading* modules work but these are simple scripts that will probably be built out more as I pursue personal projects related to them.